cs-ed/edtech-plan-krihud/README.md

 Due to a high amount of migrancy during COVID, there are more behavior problems that have arised.

 Students who participate in coding club must have both parent permission and teacher recommendation.
 Behavior students should not be permitted as time will be taken away from other students.

+The club is filled on a first come, first serve basis.

 Many of the students are bellow grade level academically.